Vildaniele/lab_firefox_and_mitm_dns_spoofing_with_dnssec/README.md

 # DNS Security: From Exploitation to Enterprise Protection
-This repository presents a comprehensive study on DNS security, covering vulnerabilities, cryptographic defenses, and high-availability infrastructure.
-The project is divided into three progressive scenarios that evolve a standard network into a secure, redundant enterprise environment.
+This repository presents a comprehensive study on DNS security.
+The project is divided into three progressive scenarios that evolve a standard network into a secure, redundant environment.

 ## Scenario 1: Man-in-the-Middle Attack and Credential Harvesting
 The first scenario demonstrates the fundamental vulnerability of the Domain Name System: the lack of origin authenticity.
 In a standard DNS exchange, a client or resolver accepts the first response that matches the query ID, regardless of its source.